 Similar to past Russell’s Reserve limited editions, such as 1998 and 2002, Russell’s Reserve 2003 is housed in a brand-appropriate, somewhat spartan wood box.
 The bottle itself is essentially the standard Russell’s Reserve squat glass; however, the metal logo/seal and neckband give it a rustic luxurious touch.
 Its label, while minimal in design, provides all of the details a whiskey geek should want.
 It also gives 2003 more of a hand-crafted look despite its apparent manufactured origin.

 Yet, the real star of the show is the whiskey.
-Thankfully, Russell’s Reserve 2003’s minimalist aesthetics provide sufficient open space for the mature, barrel-proof bourbon to shine through.
-We’ve seen this feature in past Campari designs like Master’s Keep and Longbranch, and I hope to see more of it in the years to come.
-In fact, if I had my way, this is the type of design (sans box) I’d employ with the upcoming Russell’s Reserve 13-year.
+Thankfully, Russell’s Reserve 2003’s minimalist aesthetics provide sufficient space for the mature, barrel-proof bourbon to shine through.
+We’ve seen this feature in past Campari designs, like Master’s Keep and Longbranch, and I hope to see more of it in the years to come.
+In fact, if I had my way, this is the type of design (sans box) I’d employ with the upcoming Russell’s Reserve Thirteen-Year.
 That would require another TTB filing, however.
 But I can be patient.
-How ‘bout it, Campari?
+How about it, Campari?

 Best Core Expression (2020) – Wild Turkey Rare Breed (116.8)